Is Copper CRM Worth It?

 Free trial: Yes — 14 days with full access.
 No credit card needed.

-Money-back guarantee: No formal guarantee, but the free trial lets you test everything first.
+Money-back guarantee: No formal guarantee, but the free trial gives you enough time to test.

 Is Copper CRM Worth the Price?

-You’ll save money if: Your team already uses Google Workspace and wastes hours on CRM data entry.
-The time savings alone can cover the cost.
+You’ll save money if: Your team already uses Google Workspace and needs a simple CRM with no learning curve.

 Copper CRM Pros and Cons